mendix/docs/content/en/docs/catalog/manage/curate.md

 ## 2 Curate List {#curatelist}

-Owners and curators of registered assets can click **Curate** from the **Data Hub** screen to see the **Curation List** screen which provides an overview of all the registered assets that you can curate as an owner under the **My Assets** tab.
+Owners and curators of registered assets can click **Curate** from the Catalog home page to see the curation list screen.
+This page provides an overview of all the registered assets you can curate as an owner under the **My Assets** tab.
 Curators will also see the **Company Assets** tab that lists all the registered assets:

 {{< figure src="/attachments/catalog/curate/curate-list.png" alt="curate list" >}}

-In both cases, the list includes registered data sources and also individual datasets that are exposed for the data source.
+These lists include registered data sources and also individual datasets that are exposed for the data source.

-You can search for specific assets by entering a search string in the search bar or **Filter By:** **Asset Type**, **Application**, **Environment Type**, **Technology**, or **Discoverable** assets.
+You can search for specific assets by entering a search string in the search bar or **Filter** by: **Asset Type**, **Application**, **Environment Type**, **Technology**, or **Discoverable** assets.

-The list can also be sorted by any of the columns by clicking on the column header.
+The list can be sorted by any of the columns by clicking on the column header.

 Click **View** to display the asset details.
-You can then perform curate actions to add Catalog specific information to the asset metadata.
+You can then perform curate actions to add Catalog-specific information to the asset metadata.

-## 3 Curation Option {#curation-option}
+## 3 Curate Page {#curation-option}

-Curation is performed from the [asset details screen](/catalog/manage/search/#search-details).
-If you are an owner of an asset or are a curator, you will see the **Edit Button** for the selected item.
+Curation is performed on the [asset details screen](/catalog/manage/search/#search-details).
+If you are a curator or  owner of an asset, you will see the option to **Edit** the selected item.

 {{% alert color="info" %}}
 Owners of registered assets can only curate their services.